netautomate/bigip-automation/level-6/README.md

 ![step-2-1](../images/level6_demo_step2_1.gif)

 ### Step 3.
-Merge the MR (Merge Request) into the main branch and watch the CI/CD pipeline to run.
+Merge MR (Merge Request) into the main branch and watch the CI/CD pipeline to run.

-> - After the MR is merged, the Submission job will be triggered and changes will be pushed to NetOrca.
+> - After MR is merged, the Submission job will be triggered and changes will be pushed to NetOrca.
 > - NetOrca will determine the type of change (CREATE/DELETE/MODIFY) and create a corresponding Change Instance.

 #### Step 3.1.
 CREATE Change Instance